CyberSecuriTim/dns-overview/README.md

 - Verify that the Domain Client VM's DNS server is set to the IP address of the Domain Controller VM.
-  - Run the "ipconfig /all" command
+  - Run the "ipconfig /all" command on both VM's

 ![image](https://github.com/user-attachments/assets/a2de0b9c-e6f1-4956-914c-52307233f1c3) ![image](https://github.com/user-attachments/assets/cf002f1c-a4df-4fb6-812d-4a18e988a724)